AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 isomorphism, it is stated to which structure it relates, eg metric

-with a topological isomorphism called homeomorphism
+a topological isomorphism called homeomorphism.

 Topological spaces and